r1pk/network-monitor/README.md

 # development mode
 npm run start:dev

-# production build
+# production mode
 npm run build
 npm run start:prod
 ```

-Once started, the client will be available at **http://127.0.0.1:3000**
+Once started, the client will be available at **http://localhost:3000**

 ### Server module

-The server module processes data, interacts with the Speedtest CLI, and stores test results in the database.
+The server module collects network connection statistics measurements and exposes them through an API for the client module.

-#### Install required dependencies
+#### Install dependencies for the server module

 ```
 cd server
 npm install
 ```

-#### Install Ookla Speedtest CLI

-The server module relies on the [Ookla Speedtest CLI](https://www.speedtest.net/apps/cli).
-Follow the official instructions for your operating system to install it.
+The server module relies on the [Ookla Speedtest CLI](https://www.speedtest.net/apps/cli), which is required for it to work properly.

 #### Start the module